 13. Smoky Black Bean and Hemp Seed Burgers

 14. Roasted Broccoli and Sauerkraut Quesadilla

-This recipe by Maya Popovich is easy, filling, healthy, but also comforting.
-These Roasted Broccoli and Sauerkraut Quesadillas are crispy, fresh, gooey with vegan cheese, and all around a crowd pleaser.
+This recipe by Maya Popovich is easy, filling, and healthy, but also comforting.
+These Roasted Broccoli and Sauerkraut Quesadillas are crispy, fresh, gooey with vegan cheese, and all around a crowd-pleaser.
 You are going to love them once you give them a try.

 15. Spinach Salad With Barley Bacon

 This Zsu Dever‘s Spinach Salad With Barley Bacon is warm, chock full of good-for-you ingredients like Porcini mushrooms, sun-dried tomatoes, zucchini, and leeks, and is deliciously smoky and flavorful.
 This tasty dish also includes barley bacon.
 Barley is nice and chewy when cooked and lightly crispy when cooked in some oil making it a wonderful stand-in for bacon.
 Whip this salad up and see for yourself!

 For more help with improving your mental health and mood, check out our Six Tips for Dealing With Stress.

 - 5 Signs You May Need to Take a Mental Health Day